Merficius/LIS-4102-163449/README.md

 # Readings

+## General aspects

--   ## Readings are ordered in folders with numbers according to the time of assignment
+-   Readings are ordered in folders with numbers according to the time of assignment

--   ## Each folder has the original reading file as well as my notes derived from it
+-   Each folder has the original reading file as well as my notes derived from it

 ---

-## The methodology with documents to read is the following:
+## Methodology

 1. Underline the purpose/objective of the text, key ideas and conclusions